frank-lynam/ftw/README.md

 - Handler for file uploads
 - Rest api and web page
 - Command line argument for path to code
-- Open API maybe
+- Open API maybe?
 - Threaded tasks that run in the background
 - All endpoints are immediate

 # To do

-Make inputs work
+- Make inputs work
-Allow custom index
+- Allow custom index
-Pass files as a file-like in memory
+- Pass files as a file-like in memory
-Add q endpoint
+- Add q endpoint
-Break header stuff into new method
+- Break header stuff into new method
-Store last used parameters in local storage
+- Store last used parameters in local storage